Timor-Leste entry requirements for Slovakia passport holders

 Slovak passport holders can enter Timor-Leste without a visa for up to 90 days.
 This policy has been in place since 2015 and covers tourism, business, and transit.
 Simply arrive at Presidente Nicolau dos Santos Lobato International Airport (DIL) in Dili with your passport and a return ticket.

-Your passport needs at least 6 months of validity from your entry date into Timor-Leste.
-Airlines check this before boarding — if your passport expires sooner, you will be denied boarding.
+Your Slovak passport needs to be valid for at least 6 months beyond your intended departure date from Timor-Leste.
+Airlines check this before boarding — if your passport expires sooner, you may be denied boarding.

 Required